agstack/OpenAgri-IrrigationManagement/README.md

  - **Retrieve ETo Calculations**: Call `POST /api/v1/eto/get-calculations/{location_id}` to get ETo calculations for your registered location across available dates.

+[Here](scripts/eto.md) you can find more documentation about evapotraspiration analysis as well as working exampls under `scripts/` directory.

 ## Soil Moisture Analysis